Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions

 \subsection{Socio-technical systems}

-Typical ML supported public policy decision making systems have at least four types of users that interact with ML models in public policy applications:
+Typical ML-supported public policy decision-making systems have at least four types of users that interact with ML models at different stages of the process:

-\begin{enumerate} \item \textbf{ML system developers} who build the ML components of the system. \item \textbf{High-level decision-makers/regulators} who determine whether to use/incorporate the ML models in the decision making process or are responsible for auditing the ML models to ensure intended policy outcomes. \item \textbf{Action-takers} (e.g., social workers, health workers, employment counselors) who act and intervene based on the recommendation of the model.
-Most policy applications of ML do not involve fully automated decision-making, but rather a combined system of ML model and action-taker that we consider as one decision making entity here.
-Action-takers often make two types of decisions: deciding whether to accept/override the model prediction for a given entity \textit{(whether to intervene)}, and deciding which intervention to select in each case \textit{(how to intervene)}. \item \textbf{Affected individuals} that are impacted by the decisions made by the combined human-ML system. \end{enumerate}
+\begin{enumerate} \item \textbf{ML practitioners} who build the ML components of the system. \item \textbf{High-level decision-makers/regulators} who determine whether to adopt the ML models in their decision-making processes or are responsible for auditing the ML models to ensure intended policy outcomes. \item \textbf{Action-takers} (e.g., social workers, health workers, employment counselors) who act and intervene based on the recommendation of the ML model.
+Most policy applications of ML do not involve fully automated decision-making, but rather a combined system of ML model and action-taker that we consider as one decision-making entity.
+Action-takers often make two types of decisions: deciding whether to accept/override the model prediction for a given entity \textit{(whether to intervene)} and deciding which intervention to select in each case \textit{(how to intervene)}. \item \textbf{Affected individuals} that are impacted by the decisions made by the combined human-ML system. \end{enumerate}